-In July of 2012, the company voluntarily recalled their most popular metal hip implant devices after numerous complaints that the devices corroded within the bodies of patients causing injuries.
+In July of 2012, the company voluntarily recalled its most popular metal hip implant devices after numerous complaints that the devices corroded within the bodies of patients causing injuries.

-The company recalled the devices after more than 40 patients complained to the U.S. Food and Drug Administration (FDA) that they had been injured.
+The devices were recalled after more than 40 patients complained to the U.S. Food and Drug Administration (FDA) that they had been injured.
 Since that initial recall, more than 90,000 patients have been affected by the device.